Tips for getting your first pet

 Get all the necessary details before you buy a new friend for your home.
 Take the time to research every possible detail about buying a pet.
 Keep in mind that you will bring a new member to your family who will also change the structure of your family’s routine.
 Be sure that you know enough about the breed you want, what it requires for a healthy life and whether you ready for the responsibility.
 Keep in mind the specific characteristics of the breed, and make sure that all family members agree on the decision.

 3. Fitting into your lifestyle

 Choose pets that will fit well with your lifestyle, and think about all the little details.
 Will your new pet be prepared to handle your overtime at work?
 Are you someone who does not sleep at night, but loves afternoon naps?
 Do you have children, and are they mature enough to keep your pet safe?
 You may even be a frequent traveler, and if so, who will be with your new friend while you are away?
 These are just some of all the details to be considered before you make your decision.

 Remember to ask yourself if it’s the right time in your life to buy a pet.
 Take into consideration the environment in which your pet will stay and your own health.
-If you have children, think whether they are old enough to care for their pet.
+If you have children, think about whether they are old enough to care for their pets.

 Find out about how long specific pets live on average.
 For example, fish and turtles have an unlimited life span, while dogs and cats have a life span of around 10 - 16 years.